echasnovski/mini.nvim/readmes/mini-clue.md

     - Ends when there is at most one target left or user pressed `<CR>`.
 Results into emulating pressing all query keys plus possible postkeys.

 - Show window (after configurable delay) with clues.
-It lists available next keys along with their descriptions (auto generated from descriptions present keymaps and user-supplied clues).
+It lists available next keys along with their descriptions (auto generated from descriptions present keymaps and user-supplied clues; preferring the former).

 - Configurable "postkeys" for key combinations - keys which will be emulated after combination is reached during key query process.